tsunami643/blog/_posts/2026-08-12-ti15-team-guide.md

 </table>
 <hr class="rosterDivider">

 **How did this roster happen?** Nearly every player on Spirit had taken breaks at some point over the past few years *except* Miposhka.
-But after Hamburg, he finally decided to call it semi-quits. panto replaced him at position 5 and coach Silent then moved inactive in January, leaving Spirit without either of the voices that had guided both of their TI wins.
+But after Hamburg, he finally decided to call it semi-quits. panto replaced him as position 5 and coach Silent went inactive in January, leaving Spirit without either of the voices that had guided both of their TI wins.

 In May, panto was benched, rue moved from 4 to 5, and not me, which is the name of a player, arrived.
 As in, arrived is not the name of a player, not me is the name of a player.
 Am I being clear?